saravana3853/AThirdEye/README.md

+### Eye for Blind

-### A notebook to caption image and read out the caption , act as an eye for blind people
+A notebook to caption image and read out the caption , act as an eye for blind people

 ### DataSet :